FERC Form 714 – Annual Electric Balancing Authority Area and Planning Area Report

 The data we’ve integrated from FERC Form 714 includes:

-WIth the EIA IDs, we link the hourly electricity demand to a particular georgraphic region at the county level, because utilities and balancing authorities report their service territories in core_eia861__yearly_service_territory, and from that information we can estimate historical hourly electricity demand by state.
+With the EIA IDs we can link the hourly electricity demand to a particular geographic region at the county level because utilities and balancing authorities report their service territories in core_eia861__yearly_service_territory.
+From that information we estimate historical hourly electricity demand by state.

-Plant operators reported in core_eia860__scd_plants and generator ownership information reported in core_eia860__scd_ownership are linked to core_eia860__scd_utilities and core_eia861__yearly_balancing_authority and so can also be linked to the core_ferc714__respondent_id table, as well as the core_epacems__hourly_emissions unit-level emissions and generation data reported in EPA Hourly Continuous Emission Monitoring System (CEMS).
+Plant operators reported in core_eia860__scd_plants and generator ownership information reported in core_eia860__scd_ownership are linked to core_eia860__scd_utilities and core_eia861__yearly_balancing_authority and can therefore be linked to the core_ferc714__respondent_id table.

 Electric utilities operating balancing authority areas and planning areas with annual peak demand over 200MW are required to file FERC Form 714.